TITANICBHAI/Legacy-Tube/replit.md

 # YouTube to 3GP Converter for Feature Phones

 ## Overview
 This project is a web application that converts YouTube videos to the 3GP format (176x144 resolution) and MP3 audio, optimized for feature phones like the Nokia 5310 and older web browsers such as Opera Mini 4.4.
 Its main purpose is to enable access to YouTube content on 2G networks by providing ultra-low file sizes and minimal bandwidth usage.
 It aims to be a free and accessible tool for users with older devices.
-The application also includes advanced features for bypassing YouTube's anti-bot measures and efficient file splitting for easier downloads on constrained networks.
+The application prioritizes cookie-less operation for cloud hosting (Render free tier), using 7 different download strategies to bypass YouTube's anti-bot measures without requiring users to upload cookies from feature phones.

 ## User Preferences
 - Target device: Nokia 5310 feature phone